D3Ext/Hooka/README.md

 :black_square_button: Better error handling

+:black_square_button: Integrated Seatbelt.exe using CLR

-:black_square_button: Test unhooking functions against some EDR
+:black_square_button: Test unhooking functions against EDRs

 # Library

-If you're looking to implement any function in your malware you can do it using the official package API:
+- If you're looking to implement any function in your malware you can do it using the official package API.

 > First of all download the package
 ```sh